lapraskwan/Video-Depth-Estimation/manydepth/README.md

 Download NYUv2 (50K Subset) and NYUv2 test set (4.4GB in total) from DenseDepth(https://github.com/ialhashim/DenseDepth)

-This link (https://github.com/svip-lab/Indoor-SfMLearner) has a dataloader similar to monodataset.py that loads NYUv2.
+[Indoor-SfMLearner](https://github.com/svip-lab/Indoor-SfMLearner) has a dataloader similar to monodataset.py that loads NYUv2.
+It is also a paper that deals with indoor depth estimation.

-#### Extract RGB images and depth maps from raw data
+Extract RGB images and depth maps from raw data:
 1. Download the raw dataset and extract it into folder A.
 2. Download the toolbox from the official website, rename the folder as "tools" and put it in folder A.
 3. Convert all RGB and depth map images to png (This command takes days to run.
 Command with GNU parallel like the one above for KITTI could be faster):